Keep the Trail Access info current...

 Select items to indicate features found along the trail.

 Coast & Beach

 Goldfields & Mining

-Mungo Rainforest walk is a 1.5km, grade 3 Circuit hike located in the Myall Lakes National Park, NSW.
+Mungo Rainforest walk is a 1.5km, grade 3 circuit hike, located in the Myall Lakes National Park, New South Wales.
 The hike should take approximately 45mins to complete.

 This easy loop walk takes you on a short trip through rare coastal rainforest, almost like the enchanted forest.
 The lush environment features ancient trees, plum pine, mock olive, coogera and brush bloodwood.